The Difference Between Worry and Anxiety

 Many people with depression also have an anxiety disorder, but depression and anxiety have different patterns of emotional and behavioral changes.
 Anxiety causes strong feelings of fear and worry.
 Depression causes you to feel sad, hopeless, and disinterested in or discouraged about life.

-Recover from Anxiety with CAST
+Treat Anxiety with CAST

 Anxiety is a difficult problem to overcome, especially if it’s a long-standing one.
-At CAST, we offer full treatment plans to help people with:
+At CAST, we offer full anxiety treatment plans to help people with:

 A chronic anxiety disorder, like social anxiety or health-related anxiety